American Association of Healthcare Executives

 I. Enhance the dignity and image of the healthcare leadership profession through positive public information programs.

-J. Refrain from participating in any activity that demeans the credibility and dignity of the healthcare leadership profession.
+J. Refrain from behavior that demeans the credibility and dignity of the healthcare leadership profession.

 K. Address situations in which they believe a healthcare executive is not adhering to the Code of Ethics.